ribault/bootstrap-2d-Python/README.md

 # bootstrap-2d-Python
-Numerically computing correlation functions in 2d CFT, using Jupyter Notebooks.
+Numerically computing correlation functions in 2d CFT with Python, using Jupyter Notebooks.

 ## Purpose